MysteryPancake/Houdini-VBD/README.md

 Like with Vellum (XPBD), stiff objects are limited by the number of constraint iterations and substeps.
 The more constraint iterations and substeps, the more accurately stiff objects are resolved.

 VBD also has accelerated convergence method meant to improve convergence for stiff constraints.
 It's named "Improve Convergence" in the Advanced tab and disabled by default, as it tends to explode with high values.
 AVBD also adds dual solving meant to improve stiffness.
 This is used for all AVBD constraints.

+Personally I think Vellum has a huge advantage over VBD for stiffness, since it updates prims instead of points.
+For distance constraints this means both sides of the edge.
+You can easily match the target length just by spacing the points to the exact distance.
+After one iteration, you can guarantee the edge is the right length.
+This is much harder with VBD, since it only updates one point at a time.

 ## Why do collisions not work sometimes?